-The culture and values of Interogo Holding reflect the entrepreneurial spirit of Ingvar Kamprad.
-Since May 2016, the business of Interogo Holding has been separated from the IKEA related business – although we share the same heritage and values.
+The culture and values of Interogo Holding reflect the entrepreneurial spirit of the late Ingvar Kamprad, the founder of IKEA.

-In the practical business world of today this means that our values encourage a constant desire for renewal and improvement, as well as a cost-conscious mind-set in all areas of operations.
-They also imply a willingness to give and take responsibility as well as to dare to be different with a meaning.
+In the practical business world of today our values encourage a constant desire for renewal and improvement, as well as a cost-conscious mind-set in all areas of operations.
+They also promote a willingness to give and take responsibility, to care for people and the planet and dare to be different with a meaning.
 Humbleness in approaching our tasks and simplicity in our way of doing things are also cornerstones of our culture.

 The IKEA spirit is based on the belief that no method is more effective than to lead by example.
-We believe that each co-worker is important, and that it is by working ‘together’, tillsammans in Swedish, that we really make a difference.
+We believe each co-worker is important, and that by working together, “tillsammans” in Swedish, we can really make a difference.